jackphelps/beaglepuss/readme.md

 #### now your IDs are obfuscated
 ```
-User.last.id
+User.last.masked_id
 => us_asdf1234567890

+User.decode("us_asdf1234567890")
+=> #<User:0x0...

+Plus...
+User.beaglepuss?
+=> true
+Purchase.beaglepuss?
+=> false

+etc.

+#### also
+Lazily didn't split up, but it really should be.

 ### credit:
-slightly inspired by obfuscate_id gem, but its implementation was pretty weird.
+slightly inspired by obfuscate_id gem, but its implementation was pretty weird and didn't handle many cases.
+this handles varying sized IDs along with prefixes and specified alphabets elegantly.